-Indolmycin is a highly selective antibiotic which acts as a tryptophan anti-metabolite.
-Recent research has shown that Indolmycin is active against Mycobacteria and H. pylori, and can stimulate transcription in Escherichia coli.
+Indolmycin is a natural product and highly selective antibiotic which acts as a tryptophan anti-metabolite.
+Recent research has shown that it is active against Mycobacteria and Helicobacter pylori, and can stimulate transcription in Escherichia coli.

 Indolmycin is a member of the class of 1,3-oxazoles.
-It has a role as an antimicrobial, an antibacterial, a bacterial metabolite and an EC 6.1.1.2 (tryptophan-tRNA ligase) inhibitor.
+It has a role as an antibacterial, bacterial metabolite and an EC 6.1.1.2 (tryptophan-tRNA ligase) inhibitor.

 | Molecular Formula | C14H15N3O2 |